waterdatacollaborative/Data-Curation-Examples/README.md

 ## Examples

+### Data preparation

 Some examples/tutorials are given as Jupyter notebooks.
 The notebooks can be accessed and run interactively thanks to Binder: [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/waterdatacollaborative/data-curation-examples/master)

+### Data packaging

+One important advantage of the Data Package structure is that it can be created incrementally, i.e. starting from a very minimal one, and then adding additional fields at a later point, as described [here](https://frictionlessdata.io/docs/data-package/#datapackage.json).

+The Datasets organization on GitHub (<https://github.com/datasets/>) contains many Data Package repositories.
+Any of the `datapackage.json` files (located at the top level of each repository, such as <https://github.com/datasets/gini-index/blob/master/datapackage.json>) can be used as a starting point, e.g. by copying it and then adding, modifying or deleting fields as necessary to match the structure and content of the dataset under preparation.

+TODO: add "creating `datapackage.json`" section to Jupyter notebook tutorials.

 ## Tools